Why Does My Toddler Hit Himself? Surprising Reasons!

 Emotional And Sensory Triggers Of Hitting

-1. Toddlers often hit themselves when they’re feeling frustrated or overwhelmed by their emotions.
+- Toddlers often hit themselves when frustrated or overwhelmed by their emotions.

-3. Sensory overload can also be a trigger for hitting, as toddlers may not know how else to express their frustrations.
+- Sensory overload can also trigger hitting, as toddlers may not know how else to express their frustrations.

-4. If a toddler is feeling overwhelmed by sensory information, they may respond by hitting themselves in an attempt to manage the intense feelings.
+- If toddlers feel overwhelmed by sensory information, they may respond by hitting themselves to manage the intense feelings.

-5. Stress can also be a major factor in why a toddler may hit themselves, as they don’t yet have the tools to adequately cope with their emotions.
+- Stress can also be a major factor in why toddlers may hit themselves, as they don’t yet have the tools to cope with their emotions adequately.

-6. It’s important to understand the emotional and sensory triggers of hitting in order to help toddlers develop healthier coping mechanisms.
+- It’s important to understand the emotional and sensory triggers of hitting to help toddlers develop healthier coping mechanisms.

 Emotional Frustration